 Program 2.2.2 Provide City Funding: Although the City has minimal dedicated funding for affordable housing, any available city funding will be used to leverage other funding for the production of affordable housing.
 This funding will help with the local match tiebreaker for tax credit applications.
 The City will also establish an in-lieu fee for compliance with the Inclusionary Housing Ordinance.
 This can serve as an additional funding source for gap financing of affordable housing projects.
-Affordable projects in higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhoods near San Rafael Aztecs and the Miramonte Specific Plan area, will be prioritized.
+Affordable projects in higher-income areas, such as the Jack Franscioni Elementary School and Peverini Park areas and the neighborhood east of Orchard Lane and north of La Colina Street in the northeast part of the city and the Miramonte Specific Plan area, will be prioritized.